Faculty and Research Interests

 The Wakeland Lab utilizes state-of-the-art genomic strategies to investigate the diversity of the human and mouse immune systems.
 Our primary focus in human genetics is to delineate the genetic basis for autoimmune diseases such as Lupus and to identify the molecular pathways that contribute to disease pathology.
 We are also investigating the genetic diversity of innate immune responses in the human myeloid cell lineage.

-Nan Yan, Ph.D., Assistant Professor
+Nan Yan, Ph.D., Associate Professor

 The Yan lab is primarily interested in the molecular mechanisms of innate immunity and how they impact infectious and autoimmune diseases.
 We all know that innate immune signaling pathways are essential for detecting pathogens, and mutations in key molecules of these pathways can also cause autoimmune diseases.
 We study both ends of the spectrum, with a strong focus on monogenic immune diseases that affect genes that also play important roles in infection.